demisto/content-docs/docs/integrations/mirroring.md

         modified_incident_ids.append(incident_id)
         last_mirror_incident_id = incident_id

-    # an example for storing the last update to be now and the last incident id that was handled but we can use it in any other way
+    # Following is an example for storing the last update to be now and the last incident ID that was handled but we can use it in any other way
     set_last_mirror_run({"last_update": datetime.datetime.now(datetime.timezone.utc), "last_incident_id": last_mirror_incident_id})
     return GetModifiedRemoteDataResponse(modified_incident_ids)
 ```